- Home

 The smoky heat from chipotle paste adds depth and complexity without compromising blood sugar management.
 This dish pairs beautifully with lean proteins like grilled chicken or fish—eating protein alongside carbohydrates helps minimize glucose spikes.
 For optimal glycemic control, consider starting your meal with a small salad or non-starchy vegetables before enjoying this mash.

 Rich in beta-carotene, fiber, and potassium, sweet potatoes support overall metabolic health while satisfying comfort food cravings.
 The roasting method creates a creamy texture without excess added fats, and the whole-food preparation keeps processing minimal—both factors that contribute to better blood sugar outcomes.
-Each serving provides approximately 250g of mash, delivering a glycemic load of 29 when consumed as part of a balanced meal with protein and non-starchy vegetables.
+Each serving provides approximately 250g of mash, delivering a glycemic load of 28.8 when consumed as part of a balanced meal with protein and non-starchy vegetables.
+The moderate GI of 50 combined with portion control and the fat content from dairy helps maintain steady blood sugar levels throughout your meal.

 Blood Sugar Impact